Aamir Siddiqi: Blood stains found in Volvo car

 Questioned by Patrick Harrington QC, prosecuting, Ms Adby agreed it did not exclude the defendants being involved.

-She said: "Individuals rarely bleed instantaneously."'Missed a trick'
+She said: "Individuals rarely bleed instantaneously."

 Cross-examining, John Charles Rees QC, defending for Mr Richards, referred to correspondence from Ms Adby which referred to a hooded top he said police believed Mr Richards had worn.